Membership is highly selective and is determined according to the following criteria:

 Theta Alpha Kappa was founded in 1976 at Manhattan College in New York City.
 From the beginning, its purpose was to recognize outstanding academic achievement as well as promoting the scholarly study of religion in all of its diversity.
 Today there are more than 280 chapters of the Society.

 Alpha Kappa Epsilon, University of Lynchburg’s chapter of Theta Alpha Kappa, was chartered in 2011.

-The faculty advisor for Theta Alpha Kappa is Dr. Stephen Dawson, assistant professor of philosophy and religious studies.
+The faculty advisor for Theta Alpha Kappa is Dr. Stephen Dawson.